Lyttelton Borough Council Chambers

-The Lyttelton Borough Council Chambers was the headoffice of the Lyttelton Borough Council from 1887 until the late 20th century, when the borough council moved to a number of other buildings.
+The Lyttelton Borough Council Chambers was the head office of the Lyttelton Borough Council from 1887 until the late 20th century, when the borough council moved to a number of other buildings.
 Civic use of the building stopped in 1999, when the building was sold for business and residential use.
 Registered by the New Zealand Historic Places Trust in 2003, the building was demolished in June 2011 following the 2011 Christchurch earthquake.

 History

 The Lyttelton Borough Council was inaugurated in 1868 as a successor to the 1862 Lyttelton municipal council.
 In February 1886, a committee of borough councillors agreed to have outlined plans drawn up for a purpose-built civic office for the local administration.
 At the time, any loans that a council wanted to raise were subject to public approval and a public meeting was held in August 1886 to discuss raising a £3,000 loan.
 The meeting was chaired by the mayor, Adam Chalmers, and the main speaker was Harry Allwright, a borough councillor and the local member of parliament.
 The issue was put to public vote as part of the borough councillor elections on 9 September 1886, where 442 electors supported the loan, with 26 against and 5 informal votes.

 The building was designed by the Christchurch architecture firm Collins and Harman and they first advertised a construction tender two weeks after the election where the loan was approved.
 Tenders were opened at the borough council meeting on 2 November 1886, with ten tenders received ranging in price from £2,970 to £4,270.
 The lowest tender, by local Lyttelton contractors Hollis, Williams, and Green, was accepted.
 The building was a two-storey brick structure.
 The ground floor was for a resident magistrate's court and associated offices.
 The upper storey was for use by the borough council.
 The largest rooms were the court room (39x25 ft) and the borough council chamber (14.25 × 7.77 m).
 The ceiling height was 15 ft.
 The building had frontages onto Sumner Road (then known as London Street; 49 ft 6 in) and Oxford Street (60 ft 6 in).
 The height from the ground to the parapet was 36 ft.
 Access to the court was via a centrally located door in Oxford Street, and the council offices could be reached via a door at the eastern end of the Sumner Road frontage.
 The foundation stone was laid on 29 January 1887, and Allwright having just been elected mayor, his name was engraved in that stone: